 - a court appointed receivership involving the sale of a BVI company holding a hotel in Vietnam;

 - the provisional liquidation of OAS Finance and OAS Investments; and

 - start-up investments in over 30 BVI start-up companies for a start-up investment fund.

 Sharon was admitted as a solicitor in Scotland in 2007, as a Solicitor of the Supreme Court of England and Wales in 2009 and as a Solicitor of the Eastern Caribbean Supreme Court (BVI) in 2014.

 Sharon was formerly with Dundas & Wilson, London (now CMS Cameron McKenna) in the restructuring and insolvency team and prior to that was at Maclay Murray & Spens in Scotland.
 Sharon graduated from the University of Edinburgh and holds degrees in medical microbiology (BSc Hons) and Law (LLB).

 Whilst at Dundas & Wilson, Sharon completed a year’s secondment in the Royal Bank of Scotland’s Global Restructuring Group where she advised on a number of complex and high-profile real estate restructurings.
 She joined Carey Olsen in the BVI in March 2014.

-Sharon is also a Council member and Secretary of the BVI Bar Association and the Chair of the board of directors of RISA (BVI).Recent Briefings
+Sharon is also a Council member and former Secretary of the BVI Bar Association and the Chair of the board of directors of RISA (BVI).Recent Briefings